Kingdom of Galicia and Lodomeria: The Great Economic Emigration

-A total of several hundred thousand people were involved in this Great Economic Emigration which grew steadily more intense until the outbreak of the First World War in 1914.
-The war put a temporary halt to emigration which never again reached the same proportions.
+A total of several hundred thousand people were involved in this Great Economic Emigration, which grew steadily more intense until the outbreak of the First World War in 1914.
+The war put a temporary halt to emigration, which never again reached the same proportions.
 The Great Economic Emigration, especially the emigration to Brazil, the "Brazilian Fever" as it was called at the time, was described in contemporary literary works by the Polish poet Maria Konopnicka, the Ukrainian writer Ivan Franko, and many others.
 Some states in south of Brazil have a large percentage of their population formed by direct descendants of these Ruthenian/Ukrainian immigrants.

 When it comes to social relations, most especially between peasants and landlords, the area was the most undeveloped in the former Polish–Lithuanian Commonwealth.
-The Galician peasantry was always living at the verge of starvation.
+The Galician peasantry was always living on the verge of starvation.
 This led the Polish peasants to ironically refer to the province as "Golicja i Głodomeria" i.e "(the place of) Bareness and Starvation".
 Tsar Alexander II had officially banned serfdom and liberated the serfs in the Russian Empire in the 1870s and enacted legislation to protect the serfs.
-But in Galicia the serfs could be coerced or forced through predatory practices back into serfdom by the affluent Polish merchant class and local nobility, a condition which lasted until the start of World War I.
+But in Galicia, the serfs could be coerced or forced through predatory practices back into serfdom by the affluent Polish merchant class and local nobility, a condition which lasted until the start of World War I.

 At the time of these emigrations in the 1890s, many Polish and Ukrainian liberals saw Galicia as a Polish Piedmont or a Ukrainian Piedmont.
-Because Italians had started their liberation from Austrian rule in the Italian Piedmont these Ukrainian and Polish nationalists felt that the liberation of their two countries would begin in Galicia.
+Because Italians had started their liberation from Austrian rule in the Italian Piedmont, these Ukrainian and Polish nationalists felt that the liberation of their two countries would begin in Galicia.

-In spite of almost 750,000 persons emigrating across the Atlantic from 1880 to 1914 Galicia's population increased by 45% between 1869 and 1910.
+In spite of almost 750,000 persons emigrating across the Atlantic from 1880 to 1914, Galicia's population increased by 45% between 1869 and 1910.

 Industry

 In 1880, industry in Galicia was at a low level.
-In 1857 Galicia had 102,189 persons or 2.2% of the population worked in industry.
-By 1870 that number had risen to 179,626, or 3.3% of the population.
+In 1857, Galicia had 102,189 persons or 2.2% of the population, who worked in industry.
+By 1870, that number had risen to 179,626, or 3.3% of the population.

+Coal mining and oil production were the region's chief industrial activities.